 “Today, the children of Microsoft employees joined hands with visually impaired children from the Parilti – Support for Blind Children Association, and together, they participated in a highly successful event at the Twin Science Festival organized by YGA.
 Through the implementation of cutting-edge technology, we were able to create an inclusive and empathetic environment for disabled individuals in our society.
 This initiative enables visually impaired children to commence their educational journey from kindergarten alongside their peers.
 The Twin STEM workshop held today serves as a concrete example of this inclusivity.
 Rather than merely providing them with fish, we equipped these children with the skills to revolutionize the fishing industry, utilizing technology as their ally.”

-Duygu Kayaman Business Program Manager & Seeing AI Project Lead at Microsoft Turkey
+Duygu Kayaman Business Program Manager & Seeing AI Project Lead at Microsoft Turkey Joining Forces for a Sustainable Future!

+As a participant in Microsoft’s esteemed Entrepreneurship for Positive Impact cohort, Twin Science is excited to join forces with like-minded visionaries to scale our positive influence.
 Twin Science had the privilege of participating in the ChangeNOW summit, along with fellow startups from the Microsoft Entrepreneurship for Positive Impact program.
 This event allowed us to connect with changemakers and explore opportunities to make a positive impact in society while driving the growth of our business.
+Join the movement to increase impact!

 We also had the honour of meeting Jean-Philippe Courtois, Microsoft’s Executive Vice President and President of National Transformation Partnerships.
 Together, we discussed how to collaborate further with Microsoft to leverage STEM and technology in creating a more sustainable future.